HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

 1. Go to `Plugins > mAIcrobe > Compute cells`
 2. Configure analysis parameters:
-   - **Label Image**: Select the labels layer from Step 3
+   - **Label Image**: Select the labels layer from [Step 3](#step-3-segment-cells)
    - **Membrane Image**: Select membrane layer
    - **DNA Image**: Select DNA layer
-   - **Pixel size**: Enter your pixel size (e.g., 0.065 μm/pixel) (optional)
+   - **Pixel size**: Enter your pixel size (e.g., 0.065 μm/pixel - optional)
    - **Classify cell cycle**: Check this box
    - **Model**: Select "S.aureus DNA+Membrane Epi"
 3. Click **Run**

 This will add statistical measurements to the Labels layer properties.
-For the purpose of this tutorial, leave all other parameters as default.
+For the purpose of this simple example, leave all other parameters as default.
+For more details on cell analysis, see the [Cell Analysis Guide](cell-analysis.md).

 ### Step 5: View Results